slamice/wri/Other stories/Commuter.md

 The haggard and indifferent looks were moving and twitching artifacts no different from the broken emergency brake he held.
 What was animated just before, smiling faces, laughs, banal chats and even kisses were replaced seconds later when the train massaged all of it out from existence.
 Under the spell.

+"Hey!
+What a you doin?"

-That's when a stranger no more than approached, standing up out of his chair, walking over, ripped from the page ((capture how they are stuck to the seats then get up)).
+That's when a stranger no more than him approached, standing up out of his chair, walking over, a page ripped out from the train's book ((capture how they are stuck to the seats then get up)).

-"You wanna to ge' auff?" in a husky voice, a cigarette smoker.
+"What's the emergency?
+You wanna to ge' auff?" in a husky voice, a cigarette smoker.

 "ge' auff?"
-Samie mimiked.
-He only thought, somehow through this man, he needed to get back.
+Samir mimiked but only thought, somehow through this man, he needed to get back.

 "ge' auff the train?"

 "Wakefield two four one."

 "Wakefield.
-Wakefield?" the man search his brain, "I don' know whe' tha' is. ((Not too good with directions anyway.
+Wakefield?" the man searched his brain, "I don' know whe' tha' is. ((Not too good with directions anyway.
 You lost?
 I'd say you could get off and catch the train going the other way back but this one doesn't have a straight route.))"

 "Home, You understand?
 New York."

 The man laughed, "New Yauk?
 We're pretty far from New Yauk."

+"My home is New York."

+"Listen," he shimmied a bit closer to Samir with a lower voice, his eyes darting for listeners, "What if we got out of the train?
+I could call an embassy if you like?
+Where are you from?
+I never get reception here though."

+"Train goes back?"

+"I don't think this train has ever turned back.
+You could stay I guess and get off wherever you were, but I don't know how long that'll be."

 ----------------